a-mhamdi/ros2/Labs/Lab-2.typ

   title: [#text(smallcaps("ROS 2 Lab #2: Motion Control of Turtle"))],

   abstract: [
     This lab establishes the foundation for building complex *ROS 2* applications through custom node development and inter-node communication patterns.
-It builds upon the fundamental concepts learned in Lab \#1.
 You will create your own *ROS 2* package, write custom nodes, and implement publisher-subscriber communication patterns.
-By the end of this lab, you will have a solid understanding of how to build *ROS 2* applications from scratch.
 ],

   authors:
   (